-1. Organisations operating nuclear installations or other persons engaged in the activities referred to in paragraphs 1 and 2 of Article 22 (this article is described below) below must hold a licence and/or permit issued by the State Nuclear Power Safety Inspectorate and must have the material, financial and human resources that are sufficient for involvement in the licensed activity or operations regulated by permits in compliance with the legal acts and technical standard documents of nuclear safety.

-2. Organisations operating nuclear installations and other holders of licences and/or permits must:

-1) ensure high level of safety culture and competence of the organisation and its workers;

-2) on a regular basis analyse the state of nuclear safety and improve it;

-3) consider human factors (human capabilities and their limits) at all stages of life of a nuclear installation;

-4) maintain an effective integrated management system with reasonable priority on nuclear safety.
+- 1. Organisations that operate nuclear installations or other persons engaged in these activities must hold a licence and/or permit issued by the VATESI and must have the material, financial and human resources that are sufficient for involvement in the licensed activity or operations regulated by permits in compliance with the legal acts and technical standard documents of nuclear safety. - 2.
+Organisations that operate nuclear installations and other licensees must: - 1) maintain and improve the level of safety culture in order to ensure prevention of unusual events in nuclear facilities; - 2) ensure to have enough qualified staff in the area of nuclear, radiation, physical safety, emergency preparedness and international nuclear non-proliferation responsibilities in order to warrant its activity and prepare to respond to nuclear and radiological accidents and nuclear incidents in accordance with legislation; - 3) constantly analyze the state of nuclear, radiation and physical safety and improve it; - 4) consider human factors (human capabilities and their limits) at all stages of life of a nuclear installation; - 5) have an integrated management system that gives priority to nuclear, radiation and physical safety.